 - Ground Corriander

 To make the robust flavors that enhance this dynamic dish you will need to use these spices.
 Don’t be shy when it comes to seasoning this dish.
-You’ll be pleasantly surprised as the savory flavors complement this creamy tomato-based sauce.
+You’ll be pleasantly surprised as the savory flavors compliment this creamy tomato-based sauce.

 Variations on this recipe